kairosity/mp3-snapathon/README.md

 ## User Stories

 This application is targeted towards photography enthusiasts.
 Anyone who takes photographs for fun and loves to share them with others.
-Other photo sharing platforms have indicated a massive opportunity for an application that successfully gamifies photography and this application aims to achieve that.
+Other photo sharing platforms have indicated an opportunity for an application that successfully gamifies photography and this aims to achieve that.
-Snapathon aims to entice users to register and upload their images in weekly competitions pitting their best images against others'.
+Snapathon hopes to entice users to register and upload their images in weekly competitions pitting their best images against others'.

 ## First Time User Stories